luizerkp/Simple-React-App/README.md

 # Simple React Task App
 This is a simple task app created using Create React App.
-My goal with this app was to becoem familiar with Create React App and working with and edbgugging React components.
-The App has not data permanence once reloaded all data is loss and has very minimalist UI.
+My goal with this app was to become more familiar with Create React App as well as working with and edbgugging React components.
+The App does not have data permanence once reloaded all data is loss and has a very minimalist UI.

 ----------------------------------------------------------------------------------------------------------